foodfight/showz/scripts/episode-23-postwait.md

 * Anything you've seen since that makes you want to put out a new edition?
 * Other books on the horizon?

+### fq and message queuing

+* What does the abbreviation stand for?
+* why did you create [fq](https://github.com/postwait/fq)?
+Didn't you get the memo that 0mq is the future?
+* what makes fq so fast?
+* Will messaging become increasingly important for sysadmins?

 ### Other topics

+* Were you born w/ a beard?
 * You've worked with lots of organizations in this space...what are some things that everyone gets wrong?
 * How do you see the Web Operations discipline evolving over the next 3-5 years?
 * At ChefConf, Adam said they're working on bottling you into a bunch of Chef recipes.
 How's that work going?